ZeroBone/OfficialEye/docs_dynamic/deprecated.md

 11. Width of the rectangle (measured in pixels).
 12. Height of the rectangle (measured in pixels).
 13. A match is a correspondence between a point in the template image and a point in the input image.
-14. Minimum amount of matches that should be identified within this keypoint's region when analyzing an image.
+14. Minimum number of matches that should be identified within this keypoint's region when analyzing an image.
-15. Maximum amount of matches that should be identified within this keypoint's region when analyzing an image.
+15. Maximum number of matches that should be identified within this keypoint's region when analyzing an image.
 16. Matching is the process of finding equal patterns in the given image and the template source image, thus establishing correspondences between positions.
-Although better matchings will of course contribute to the accuracy of the document analysis, it is completely fine for a matching algorithm to err in some cases.
+Although better matchings will contribute to the accuracy of the document analysis, it is completely fine for a matching algorithm to err in some cases.
 17. Here you can specify the name of the matching engine that should be used to find correspondences between positions of the given image and those of the template source image provided above.
 18. Engine-specific configuration.
 19. Configuration specific to the `sift_flann` matching engine.